-* Suppliers extend losses on report Apple slashing parts orders
+* Suppliers extend losses on report Apple slashing parts

 * Auto shares rebound from recent losses

 SEOUL Jan 15 Seoul shares fell on Tuesday

 morning, with many Apple Inc suppliers extending losses

 into a second day after media reports said the iPhone maker had

 slashed orders of screens and other components on